The Real World: New Orleans (2000 season)

 The Real World: New Orleans is the ninth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
 It is the first season of The Real World to be filmed in West South Central States region of the United States, specifically in Louisiana.

 The season featured seven people who lived in a remodeled Civil War-era mansion, called The Belfort, in the Garden District, New Orleans and is the first of two seasons to be filmed in New Orleans.
 Ten years later, the show made a return in the twenty-fourth season.

 Filming took place over the course of 124 days between January and late May 2000 in the Belfort Mansion on St. Charles Avenue.
 The season premiered June 13 of that year and consisted of 23 episodes.

-Author Anne Rice has a guest appearance this season.
+Author Anne Rice had a guest appearance this season.